 A supportive and nurturing space for Queer researchers

-We are a Queer-led, interdisciplinary research space open to Queer researchers and our genuine allies with a commitment to strengthening authenticity, belonging and connection – the "ABCs of living Queer" – in local communities and mainstream research spaces at Deakin.
+Queering-Up Equity and Equality Research Spaces (Q-UEERS) is a queer-led, interdisciplinary research space open to queer researchers and our genuine allies with a commitment to strengthening authenticity, belonging and connection – the "ABCs of living Queer" – in local communities and mainstream research spaces at Deakin.

 Queer literacy